People > Our People > Nicholas and Christina Weber

 Back row from left to right: Magdalena Weber, Conrad Weber (born 1893), Anna Elizabeth "Annalise" Weber, Katherine Weber.
 Courtesy of Pat Hefflin.

-The trip was complicated by the fact that Christina suffered from cataracts and the elder Conrad also had health problems.
+The trip was complicated because Christina suffered from cataracts, and the elder Conrad also had health problems.
 Due to their health problems, they were not allowed to board the ship.
-Nicholas worked tirelessly to overcome their problems and ensure that all the arrangements were made so they were able to board the ship.
-During the Atlantic crossing, they saw a smaller immigrant ship that had begun to sink.
-The passengers from this ship were rescused, but the family remained fearful about the remainder of their ocean voyage.
-Family stories tell that, Nicholas's sister, Catharina Maria, promised God that she would never dance again if their boat did not sink and she honored that promised the rest of her life.
+Nicholas worked tirelessly to overcome their problems and ensure that all the arrangements were made so they could board the ship.
+They saw a smaller immigrant ship that had begun to sink during the Atlantic crossing.
+The passengers from this ship were rescued, but the family remained fearful about the remainder of their ocean voyage.
+Family stories tell that Nicholas's sister, Catharina Maria, promised God that she would never dance again if their boat did not sink, and she honored that promise for the rest of her life.

-The family sailed from Southhampton, England on August 28th aboard the steamship Ascania of the Cunard Line and arrived in Quebec, Canada on September 7, 1913.
-They traveled by train on the Grand Trunk Railroad from Quebec and entered the United States at Port Huron, Michigan on September 8, 1913.
-From Port Huron the family continued their journey by train to Portland, Oregon.
+The family sailed from Southhampton, England, on August 28th aboard the steamship Ascania of the Cunard Line and arrived in Quebec, Canada, on September 7, 1913.
+They traveled by train on the Grand Trunk Railroad from Quebec and entered the United States at Port Huron, Michigan, on September 8, 1913.
+From Port Huron, the family continued their journey by train to Portland, Oregon.
 The U.S. Border Crossing list states that Conrad and Catharina are going to the home of Conrad's daughter and son-in-law, Catherine Elizabeth (née Weber) and Heinrich Lehl, at 836 Mallory Ave.
-Another of Conrad's daughters from his first marriage, Anna Maria, married Philip Hohnstein and also resided in Portland.
+Another of Conrad's daughters from his first marriage, Anna Maria, married Philip Hohnstein and resided in Portland.

-The family sailed from Southhampton, England on August 28th aboard the steamship Ascania of the Cunard Line and arrived in Quebec, Canada on September 7, 1913.
-They traveled by train on the Grand Trunk Railroad from Quebec and entered the United States at Port Huron, Michigan on September 8, 1913.
-From Port Huron the family continued their journey by train to Portland, Oregon.
+The family sailed from Southhampton, England, on August 28th aboard the steamship Ascania of the Cunard Line and arrived in Quebec, Canada, on September 7, 1913.
+They traveled by train on the Grand Trunk Railroad from Quebec and entered the United States at Port Huron, Michigan, on September 8, 1913.
+From Port Huron, the family continued their journey by train to Portland, Oregon.
 The U.S. Border Crossing list states that Conrad and Catharina are going to the home of Conrad's daughter and son-in-law, Catherine Elizabeth (née Weber) and Heinrich Lehl, at 836 Mallory Ave.
-Another of Conrad's daughters from his first marriage, Anna Maria, married Philip Hohnstein and also resided in Portland.
+Another of Conrad's daughters from his first marriage, Anna Maria, married Philip Hohnstein and resided in Portland.

-Nick and his brother Conrad worked for the railroad as carpenters, then at the shipyards during World War I. Both men were exempt from the draft because they had families.
-For some period of time they would work a shift at Willamette Iron and Steel and then traveled to the shipyard in North Portland with their old Ford so they could work another shift.
-After World War I, the shipyard jobs ended and the railroads were no longer hiring.
+Nick and his brother Conrad worked for the railroad as carpenters and then at the shipyards during World War I. Both men were exempt from the draft because they had families.
+They would work a shift at Willamette Iron and Steel and then travel to the shipyard in North Portland with their old Ford so they could work another shift.
+After World War I, the shipyard jobs ended, and the railroads were no longer hiring.
 Nick and Conrad decided to purchase a garbage collection route for $1,500.
-The business included a wagon and two horses which were kept in the back yard near the barn.
-The horses knew the homes of each customers and stopped without Nick or Conrad getting on the wagon.
-Garbage was taken to dump sites at NE 33rd and Fremont and Interstate/Swan Island.
-Nick told the story of driving his horse and wagon team across the frozen Willamette River one particularly cold winter.
+The business included a wagon and two horses, which were kept in the backyard near the barn.
+The horses knew the homes of each customer and stopped without Nick or Conrad getting on the wagon.
+Garbage was taken to dump sites at NE 33rd Avenue at the intersection of Fremont Street and Interstate/Swan Island.
+Nick told the story of driving his horse and wagon team across the frozen Willamette River one freezing winter.

-One day, Nick and his brother Conrad decided they wanted to try flying in an airplane and got themselves a ride at the newly constructed Swan Island Airport.
+One day, Nick and his brother Conrad decided that they wanted to fly in an airplane and got a ride at the newly constructed Swan Island Airport.

 The family also enjoyed outings to the Jantzen Beach amusement park.

-In the 1930 U.S. Census (taken on April 7 and 8) the family is living at 760 Rodney Avenue.
-Nick's brother Conrad lived next door at 762 Rodney Avenue and his mother also resided with Conrad's family until her death later in 1930.
+When the 1930 U.S. Census was taken (on April 7 and 8), the family lived at 760 Rodney Avenue.
+Nick's brother Conrad lived next door at 762 Rodney Avenue, and his mother also resided with Conrad's family until her death later in 1930.

-One day, Nick and his brother Conrad decided they wanted to try flying in an airplane and got themselves a ride at the newly constructed Swan Island Airport.
+One day, Nick and his brother Conrad decided that they wanted to fly in an airplane and got a ride at the newly constructed Swan Island Airport.

 The family also enjoyed outings to the Jantzen Beach amusement park.

-In the 1930 U.S. Census (taken on April 7 and 8) the family is living at 760 Rodney Avenue.
-Nick's brother Conrad lived next door at 762 Rodney Avenue and his mother also resided with Conrad's family until her death later in 1930.
+When the 1930 U.S. Census was taken (on April 7 and 8), the family lived at 760 Rodney Avenue.
+Nick's brother Conrad lived next door at 762 Rodney Avenue, and his mother also resided with Conrad's family until her death later in 1930.

 Sources